2020 Lutsk hostage crisis: Before the crisis

 Before seizing the bus, Maksym Kryvosh wrote on Twitter that "the state is the first terrorist" and made demands that heads of courts, the High Council of Justice, the Prosecutor General of Ukraine, the Minister of Justice of Ukraine, the director of the prison service, the Prime Minister of Ukraine, the Verkhovna Rada (Ukraine's parliament), the Minister of Defense of Ukraine, the Chairperson of the Security Service of Ukraine and various heads of churches post video messages on social media expressing their name, position and stating that they are терорист в законі (a "terrorist in law").
-In addition, he demanded that President of Ukraine Volodymyr Zelensky publish an appeal to all to watch the 2005 documentary film Earthlings, a documentary film about human exploitation of animals.
+In addition, he demanded that President of Ukraine Volodymyr Zelenskyy publish an appeal to all to watch the 2005 documentary film Earthlings, a documentary film about human exploitation of animals.

 Bus seizure

 Kryvosh captured a bus en route from Krasnylivka to Berestechko via Lutsk.
 Kryvosh had a backpack and a travel bag.
 The captured bus stopped at Teatralna Square near the Lesia Ukrainka monument.
 According to Deputy of Interior Minister of Ukraine Anton Herashchenko, the terrorist who took the hostages called the police at 9:25 am at the same day and introduced himself as "Maksim Plokhoy", claiming to have a bomb.

 Due to the seizure of the bus, the city center was blocked.
 The police began Operation Hostage, and the Security Service of Ukraine introduced the Boomerang plan.
 Investigators of the National Police of Ukraine in Volyn Oblast qualified the seizer of the bus under Article 147 of the Criminal Code of Ukraine (taking hostages).
 The police initially reported that there were 20 people on the bus, but the number of people on board was later confirmed to be 13.

 Interior Minister Arsen Avakov flew to Lutsk.
-The President of Ukraine Volodymyr Zelensky stated that he was keeping the situation under control and was trying to resolve the crisis without casualties.
+The President of Ukraine Volodymyr Zelenskyy stated that he was keeping the situation under control and was trying to resolve the crisis without casualties.

 Journalist Yuriy Butusov said that the perpetrator had called him, demanding that journalists come to the bus.

 According to preliminary information, Kryvosh fired several shots at the police and threw a grenade at them, which did not explode.
 Later three explosions were reported near the bus, the city police office came under fire.

 Natalia Bosa, one of the hostages of the bus, said after her release that Kryvosh treated the hostages well and offered them a bucket as a toilet.

 By 7:00 pm, the perpetrator had allowed water to be handed over to the hostages.

 Before the release of the hostages Maksym Kryvosh apologized to them.

 Negotiations

 By 9:00 p.m.
-Volodymyr Zelensky spoke to the perpetrator by phone for about 10 minutes, after which the perpetrator released three hostages.
-Zelensky also fulfilled the perpetrator's demand by recording a video with the text in Russian: "The film Earthlings from 2005.
+Volodymyr Zelenskyy spoke to the perpetrator by phone for about 10 minutes, after which the perpetrator released three hostages.
+Zelenskyy also fulfilled the perpetrator's demand by recording a video with the text in Russian: "The film Earthlings from 2005.
 Everyone should watch it".
 This video was removed later.